Dublin Bucket List: Best Places to Visit in Dublin, Ireland

 There are several Avoca shops around Dublin.
 You can even shop near the Dublin city center, where you will get to buy the original handwoven luxurious scarves, blankets, sweaters made out of local Irish mohair.

 You can also eat a light lunch at the café, and you can try out the tea or dessert of local Irish cuisine.

 This is the easiest monument that you can easily see from afar, and it is found in the center of O’Connell Street, which is up to 120m tall.

 You will notice its exterior is illuminated gently by the sun on sunny days, making the monument light up for all to see.
 At night, you will see as the tip of the structure is lit up by an external light source, which makes it acts as a beacon in the night sky.
 You can also take pictures here.

 Visit St. Patrick’s Cathedral

-If you are lucky to visit Ireland, one of the city you are definitely going to visit in Dublin and while you are here, there are many attractions and iconic landmarks that are waiting for you to explore them.
+If you are lucky to visit Ireland, one of the cities you will definitely see in Dublin, and while you are here, many attractions and iconic landmarks are waiting for you to explore them.

 Dublin Travel and Tour Packages